flamelily-bluescsi/bluescsi/v2desktopangleuk.md

 {% include carousel2.html %}

-This is the NEW board revision (2023.10a) Desktop V2 Full version of the BlueSCSI for UK buyers.
+This is version (2023.10a) of the BlueSCSI V2 Desktop for UK buyers.
 This has a right angle 50 pin header and molex.
 This is a complete and tested device.
 Please add a 3D print if needed.

-* New 2023.10a
+* PCB version 2023.10a
 * Right Angle headers
 * Tested and complete
 * Click &#8594; [Add Pico Wifi](/picowifi) [Add Pico 2](/pico2)